amybalmforth/google-homepage/README.md

 Testing a git pull.

-# Cehck that the reference to your remote repo is correct
+# Chhck that the reference to your remote repo is correct
 git remote -v

 # Add changes for staging using git add